Spend a semester abroad, immerse yourself in another culture, learn how to speak a new language and broaden your perspective.

 - Have no serious disciplinary or academic actions pending.

-All accepted applicants will be reviewed by the Student Life Office for their disciplinary clearance.
+Please note: All applicants will be reviewed by the Student Life Office and Residence Life Office for disciplinary clearance.

-Schedule a meeting with the Study Abroad Coordinator at least one year in advance to discuss your options.
+Step 1: Schedule a meeting with the Study Abroad Coordinator at least one year prior to your intended travel departure.

-The coordinator will assist you in finding a program that best suits your academic plan.
-The coordinator also will give you the La Roche study abroad application and checklist to help guide you through the rest of the application process.
+The coordinator will assist you in finding a program that best suits your personal and academic plan.
+In addition, you will receive the La Roche study abroad application and checklist to help ensure the smooth completion of the process.

-Once you decide on a study abroad program, meet with your adviser to review your program of study and determine which semester will be best to spend abroad.
-Your adviser also will help determine which classes you can take abroad to fill major, minor and elective requirements.
+Once you have decided upon a program, meet with your adviser to discuss your program of study and determine a suitable semester to spend abroad.
+Your adviser will assist you in developing a course plan for classes to take abroad that will fill major, minor and elective requirements.

-Meet with the Financial Aid Office, the Office of Student Accounts, and the Registrar
+Step 3: Meet with the Financial Aid Office, the Office of Student Accounts and the Registrar